-- 1. The School Committee will endeavor, whenever possible, subject to scheduling and available personnel, to provide a fifteen (15) minute recess period every other day in the elementary schools when each teacher will not be assigned any duty. - 2.
-The Committee will provide each elementary teacher at least a thirty (30) minute preparation period in addition to their twenty (20) minute duty-free lunch on days when there is no preparation period afforded under the terms of Section 10.1.3 of this Article.
+- 1. The School Committee will endeavor, whenever possible, subject to scheduling and available personnel, to provide a twenty (20) minute recess period every other day in the elementary schools when each teacher will not be assigned any duty. - 2.
+The Committee will provide each elementary teacher at least a forty (40) consecutive minute preparation period in addition to their twenty (20) minute duty-free lunch on days when there is no preparation period afforded under the terms of Section 10.1.3 of this Article.
 The preparation period shall not include any supervisory responsibilities.
-Elementary teachers shall be guaranteed not less than a total of 220 minutes per week in preparation time.
+Elementary teachers shall be guaranteed not less than a total of 240 minutes per week in preparation time.
 This time shall be exclusive of time before and after school.

-No elementary teacher shall have as part of their regular schedule an assignment that requires him or her to supervise two classrooms for the purpose of providing preparation time.
+No elementary teacher shall have as part of their regular schedule an assignment that requires them to supervise two classrooms for the purpose of providing preparation time.

-10.4 Duty Free Lunch
+10.4 Duty-Free Lunch